mtv47/xplore-docker-stack_rework/README.md

 ## Getting Started

 1. Choose your project and version
-2. Navigate to the appropriate directory
+2. Copy the files to the project directory that you want to set up (projects are on seperate Github repos)
 3. For base version: Use `./build.sh`, `./run.sh`, `./attach.sh`
 4. For _new and _new_v2: Use `make build`, `make run`, `make attach` (or see Makefile for available targets)